mattcroat/svelte-slides/README.md

 ## How Does It Work?

 - 🐧 [mdsvex](https://mdsvex.pngwn.io/) is used for preprocessing Markdown, syntax highlight and custom components
-- 🪄 I wrote a preprocessor that separates the slides by `---` and turns each slide into a `<Slide />` component that is made navigatable by showing and hiding slides and styled using CSS with animations on transitions
+- 🪄 It uses a preprocessor that separates the slides by `---` and turns each slide into a `<Slide />` component that is made navigatable by showing and hiding slides and styled using CSS with animations on transitions
 - 🏪 A store is used to update the slide based on the URL hash and subscribe to when a slide is updated
 - 🎨 The style and animations for the slides is inside `lib/components/mdsvex/slide.svelte`
 - 🎁 The `layout.svelte` component is a special `mdsvex` component that wraps everything and has your custom components, styles and navigation logic